simlal/ift-769-assignement_self-learning-intro-to-rust/docs/project-presentation.md

 Great way to introduce to the development environment and basic concepts of Rust:
 - Common programming concepts (types, funcs, control flow)
-- Use of another crate (rand)
+- Use of another crate (rand) inside the project
-- `cargo doc --open` to generate and view documentation
+- I/O, String manipulation, error handling
+- Compiler warnings and error messages
+- `rust-analyzer` compiler FE for IDE support

 <br>